 With a 50 mm objective lens, the field of view is 357 feet at 1000 yards.
 The lenses are multicoated with large exit pupil (7 mm).
 The distance between the centers of the pupils (IPD) is 56–72 mm and close focus distance, which is the closest point that the binocular can focus on, is 26.2 ft.
 Eye relief is 13 mm with a folding eyecup.

 Housing is aluminum.
 Accessories include carrying case, objective and eyepiece covers, and lens cloth.

 This is a Porro-prism binoculars set (objective lenses and eyepieces are offset).
 The prism material is BK-7.

 This Celestron set comes at a price in the range seen for the best budget binoculars for astronomy.

-Pros: One of the best binoculars for the price for beginners with features of a large pupil exit (best for the under 30 s), Porro-prisms, and AR coating.
+A pair of low priced binoculars for beginners with features of a large pupil exit (best for the under 30 s), Porro-prisms, and AR coating.

 Celestron SkyMaster Giant 15×70 Binoculars

 The field of view is 231 feet at 1000 yards or 4.4° for these binoculars Celestron make with a 70 mm objective lens and 15 magnification.

 The long eye relief and soft rubber folding eyecups make this ideal for wearers of glasses and with an exit pupil of 4.66 mm, one of the best binoculars under 100 dollars for mature astronomers.

 Users have claimed that galaxies, like the Andromeda, are easy to spot with these binoculars, with one noting the view of face-on spiral galaxies was better than with a 10″ telescope.